Track reconstruction as a service for collider physics: Patatrack as a service

 \section{Patatrack as a service}

 The Patatrack algorithm is implemented as a custom backend that runs on the NVIDIA Triton Inference Server.
-As shown in Fig.~\ref{fig:patatrackworkflow_2}, the modules in the red block are contained in the backend and are called during the inference stage.
-When launching the servers, environment data and configurations are preloaded into the server to be used later during inference.
-Since these values remain consistent during data-taking, they are configured beforehand rather than being sent to the server at inference time.
+As shown in Fig.~\ref{fig:patatrackworkflow_2}, the modules in the dark orange block are contained in the backend and are called during the inference stage.
+When launching the servers, environment data and configurations, such as the cabling map from the front ends to the detector, gain calibrations, and cluster calibration parameters, are preloaded into the server to be used later during inference.
+Since these values remain consistent during data-taking, they are configured beforehand rather than sent to the server at inference time.